 The Team Leader’s organization will be the recipient of the award.

 The prize funds shall be used and invested by the receiving organization and its collaborators to pursue research projects in line with the overall objectives of the Challenge.
 A research project is scientifically admissible if primarily non-commercial in nature, and if it further supports the technology developments and implementation of a scalable, cost-effective and autonomous monitoring system for the polar ice-covered regions.
-All Teams agree that accounting and monitoring of research projects funded thus by the prize money may be requested by the Organizers to verify and confirm the allocation and usage of the associated prize funds.
+All Teams agree that accounting and monitoring of research projects funded thus by the prize money may be requested by the Organizers or one of the prize fund sponsors to verify and confirm the allocation and usage of the associated prize funds.

 It will be the responsibility of any Team that has received prize funds, as well as of its Team members and their correspondingly represented organizations, to jointly agree on and implement a research agenda for the use of any prize funds received.
 This includes in particular the manner of allocation of funds for collective projects and/or for sub-projects to be conducted at any subset of the recipient Team’s constitutive organizations, as well as any decisions on personnel or other resource allocation.
 The Organizers extend a recommendation to internally agree on such questions within a Team prior to a Team’s mission start.